Spectrum and combinatorics of two-dimensional Ramanujan complexes: Complexes and buildings

 \section{Complexes and buildings}

-In this section we recall the basic elements of simplicial Hodge theory, and the definition of affine Bruhat-Tits buildings.
+We recall the basic elements of simplicial Hodge theory, and of Bruhat-Tits buildings of type $\widetilde{A}_{d}$.
 For a more relaxed exposition of the former we refer to \cite[§2]{parzanchevski2012isoperimetric}, and for the latter to \cite{li2004ramanujan,Lubotzky2005a,Lubotzky2013}.